git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 - ansible_become_password: If run sudo command with a password on an instance, Set the password.

-The example of inventory are the following.
+The example of inventory is the following.
 ```yaml
 ---
 all: